The Power of Flowers

 One Double / Full Bed

-Located in the back section of the house with jack and jill bathroom connecting to back room.
+Located in the back section of the farmhouse with jack and jill bathroom connecting to back room.

 Bedroom 5